 This Box Tops container that looks like a pencil is so quick and easy to make and will be the perfect addition to your child’s classroom or school front office.

 Disclosure: This blog post has been sponsored by General Mills®

-My kids' love collecting Box Tops for school, especially Marisol, who more often than not will search every item I bring home from the grocery store, and before the package has even been opened she's clipped Box Tops off and put them aside.
-In fact while preparing for this post, I'd purchased a number of Bonus Box Tops product at Walmart.
+My kids love collecting Box Tops for school, especially Marisol, who more often than not will search every item I bring home from the grocery store, and before the package has even been opened she’s clipped Box Tops off and put them aside.
+In fact, while preparing for this post, I’d purchased a number of Bonus Box Tops products at Walmart.
 Normally I put items aside on the kitchen counter if they still need to be photographed, but I forgot this time and put them away in the pantry and refrigerator.
 The next day I came back to photograph them and what do you know, all the Box Tops were missing already.
 So it was off to the store again for me.